xAikq/bettergit/docs/USER_GUIDE.md

 # ... merge the branch / open a PR ...
 bg delete-branch feature/payments --remote-delete
 ```
 `bg delete-branch` first removes the local branch, then runs `git push origin --delete feature/payments` (or another remote if you used `--remote`).
+Use `bg delete-remote-branch feature/payments` when only the remote ref remains.

 ### Release tagging
 ```bash